Developerayo/liked-posts/README.md

 ### August 19, 2020
 - [A thread written by @developerayo: "Every Company have three structures for standups, Daily Standup: this usually happens in small scale [...]"](https://threader.app/thread/1296055546060181504)
+- [A thread written by @developerayo: "Every Company have three structures for standups, Daily Standup: this usually happens in small scale [...]"](https://threader.app/thread/1296055546060181504)
 ### August 13, 2020
 - [domitriusclark/mdnext: The opinionated starter for MDX based Next apps for blogs, documentation, and more.](https://github.com/domitriusclark/mdnext)
 - [domitriusclark/mdnext: The opinionated starter for MDX based Next apps for blogs, documentation, and more.](https://github.com/domitriusclark/mdnext)